simplelocalize/i18n-wizard/README.md

 npx @simplelocalize/ai-wizard ./my-directory/**/*.{tsx,ts}
 ```

 By default, generating diff files and applying diffs is disabled, so the CLI will only extract translation keys with messages to the `extraction.json` file.
+See options how to enable diff generation and application.

 ### Placeholders